nystudio107/craft-routemap/README.md

 ```

+The default is to return all URLs for all `siteId`s but you can specify a particular site via the optional `siteId` parameter, e.g.: `/actions/route-map/routes/get-element-urls?elementType=\craft\elements\Asset&siteId=2`

 ## Using Route Map in your Twig Templates

 You can also access any of the aforementioned functionality from within Craft CMS Twig templates.